Understanding the Performance Horizon of the Latest ML Workloads with NonGEMM Workloads: Performance Characterization Methodology

-Deep Learning is widely used in the computer vision domain~\cite{kolesnikov2021ViT} ~\cite{he2016deep} ~\cite{ren2015faster}. \bench covers three important task domain of the computer vision as follows: \begin{itemize} {\item \textbf{Image Classification (IC):} Image classification refers to a computer vision task that identifies a class label of a given image.
-Image classification models extract features (i.e., high-level and -dimensional information of the input image) from an input image and reports the class label utilizing the features. \bench includes eight most popular IC models in HuggingFace~\cite{hfmodels}, which includes ResNet50 ~\cite{he2016deep}, MobileNetv2 ~\cite{sandler2018mobilenetv2}, three variants of Vision Transformer~\cite{kolesnikov2021ViT}, and three variants of Swin Transformer ~\cite{liu2021swin}. }
+\betterparagraph{Image Classification (IC)} Image classification refers to a CV task that identifies a class label of a given image.
+Image classification models extract features (i.e., high-level and dimensional information of the input image) from an input image and report the class label utilizing the features. \bench includes six most popular IC models in HuggingFace~\cite{hfmodels}: Three variants of Vision Transformer~\cite{kolesnikov2021ViT}, and three variants of Swin Transformer ~\cite{liu2021swin}.

-{\item \textbf{Image Segmentation (IS):} Image segmentation refers to a computer vision task that identifies the area in a image for each class.
-Like IC models, IS models also extract features and utilize them to identify objects located in an image and spatially separate them by highlighting pixels belong to each object. \bench includes two state-of-the-art IS models: Segformer ~\cite {xie2021segformer} and MaskFormer ~\cite{cheng2021per}. } {\item \textbf{Object Detection (OD):} Object detection refers to a computer vision task that identifies the location of objects in an image and outputs the bounding box of each object.
-Like aforementioned models, OD models extract features.
-In addition to that, OD models generate region proposal, which refers to the candidate location and bounding boxes for objects in an image.
-Using RoI processing non-GEMM operators listed in~\autoref{tab:microbench}, OD models refine the raw region proposal generated by a region proposal network.
-The refined RoIs are used as inputs to the classifier CNN at the end, and the classifier determines the class label of object inside each refeined RoI. \bench includes three popular OD models~\cite{hfdetection}: FasterRCNN ~\cite{ren2015faster}, MaskRCNN ~\cite{he2017mask}, and DETR ~\cite{carion2020end}. }
+\betterparagraph{Image Segmentation (IS)} Image segmentation refers to a computer vision task that identifies the area in a image for each class.
+Like IC models, IS models also extract features and utilize them to identify objects located in an image and spatially separate them by highlighting pixels that belong to each object. \bench includes two state-of-the-art IS models: Segformer ~\cite {xie2021segformer} and MaskFormer ~\cite{cheng2021per}.

+\betterparagraph{Object Detection (OD)} Object detection refers to a computer vision task that identifies the location of objects in an image and outputs the bounding box of each object.
+OD models extract features and generate region proposals, which refer to the candidate locations and bounding boxes of objects.
+Using Region of Interest (RoI) processing non-GEMM operators in~\autoref{tab:microbench}, OD models refine raw region proposals generated by a region proposal network.
+The refined RoIs are used as inputs to the CNN classifier at the end, and the classifier determines the class label of objects inside each refined RoI. \bench includes three popular OD models~\cite{hfdetection}: FasterRCNN ~\cite{ren2015faster}, MaskRCNN ~\cite{he2017mask}, and DETR ~\cite{carion2020end}.